-Authentication and Authorization
+Authentication and authorization

 The

-@auth directive can be called directly on specific fields or on a type.
-This nicely hides the authorization logic behind the directive implementation.
+@auth directive can be called directly on the type, or on the fields if you want to limit access to specific fields as shown in the example above.
+The logic behind authorization is hidden away in the directive implementation.

 Outside of GraphQL